 To meet this demand for fast loading content, apps designed for specific mobile platforms are available on Apple (News), Facebook (Instant Articles) and Snapchat (Discover).
 Early this year.
 Google introduced Accelerated Mobile Page (AMP) to speed up mobile content delivery and provide a better user experience.

-AMP Project was announced by Google in October 2015, and rolled out early this year in February.
+AMP Project was announced by Google in October 2015, and rolled in February 2016.
 It is an open source initiative that gives publishers the means to create mobile optimized content once and have it load everywhere on the mobile web instantly.

 As of August 2016, Google Search has over 150 million AMP docs in its index and growing at the rate of 4 million a week.
 Early in August, Google also started a preview of Google search for amped content.
 It expects to implement it more broadly later this year.